-EAD (Expressive arts and design) is one of the seven areas of learning identified in Development Matters and in the Early Learning Goals, which underpin the curriculum planning for children aged three to five.
+Creative development is one of the six areas of learning identified in the Early Learning Goals, which underpin the curriculum planning for children aged three to five.
 The children's learning includes art, music, dance, role-play and imaginative play.
 There are planned opportunities for children to undertake creative activities every day, both during child chosen play and during directed small group sessions.
 Clear learning objectives are set out for each activity and children are given opportunities to use a variety of instruments and to talk about their work.
+Records are kept in order to track children's choices and to ensure that they are undertaking a balance of creative activities.
 Music also contributes to children's personal and social development, and, by singing songs from different cultures, helps to increase to the children's knowledge and understanding of the world.
 Additional teaching, by the music teacher in weekly music lessons, builds on the skills taught in Foundation stage in preparation for Key Stage 1 and beyond.
-This table shows the links between the music curriculum and the early years curriculum: